 A webinar is a seminar held on online network.
 It can be delivered in any format: as a conference, a lecture, a presentation, etc. How to participate in a webinar?
 It is easy: you can connect to an event from virtually any place in the world (with internet access, of course).

 Here are some useful tips which should help you get the most out of your webinar experience.

 What do I need to participate in a webinar?

-You will need an electronic device such as a computer, a tablet or a smartphone with the Internet access.
+You will need an electronic device such as a computer, a tablet or a smartphone with internet access.

-You should pay special attention to your Internet connection.
-Because webinars are live events, your connection speed is going to influence how well you see and hear a webinar presenter (meaning, how well you can understand the information being presented).
-We recommend you to use the Internet connection of no less than 512 Kb/s.
+You should pay special attention to your internet connection.
+Webinars are live events, so your connection speed is going to influence how well you see and hear a webinar presenter (meaning, how well you can understand the information being presented).
+We recommend you to use the connection speed of no less than 512 Kb/s.

 In order to reduce the chances of failures or freezes during the online seminars, we advise you not to download any files for the time of an event.
 We also recommend you to close all applications that could influence the connection speed, such as Skype, torrent downloads, etc.

 Interested in hosting an online meeting?
 Register at MyOwnConference and host online meetings for 20 attendees for free.

 5-10 minutes before the webinar starts, follow the link you have received from the webinar organizer.